PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 homozygous at all positions, the `Named Allele Matcher` will not attempt to call a diplotype.
 Instead, it produces a list of all detected DPYD variants in the sample.
 It will, however, check if variants can be called on both strands.
 If so, it will call the variant twice.
 For example: `c.1627A>G (*5)`, `c.1905+1G>A (*2A)`, `c.1905+1G>A (*2A)`.
 If the
-sample doesn’t contain variants at the positions from the allele definition file, and/or if those positions are omitted from the vcf file, the `Named Allele Matcher` returns `Reference`.
+sample doesn't contain variants at the positions from the allele definition file, and/or if those positions are omitted from the vcf file, the `Named Allele Matcher` returns `Reference`.

 ### Calling DPYD allele functionality and phenotype